OpenMath/OpenMath.github.io/_posts/2017-07-04-OMSTD-on-GitHub.md

 In the process of developing these, we opened a [GitHub repository for the (current) OpenMath Standard](https://github.com/OpenMath/OMSTD) to allow controlled and transparent standard development (issues, tracking changes, ... ).
 David Carlisle completely reworked and updated the standard presentation workflow and automated it via GitHub's continuous integration facility (travis), the results are automatically pushed to the OpenMath web site (new)  (as an "[editor's draft](https://openmath.github.io/standard/om20-editors-draft/omstd20.html)").

-We intend to decide on the new edition on the OpemMath Society Business Meeting at the [OpenMath Workshp in Edinburgh on July 17](http://www.cicm-conference.org/2017/cicm.php?event=openmath).
+We intend to decide on the new revision on the OpemMath Society Business Meeting at the [OpenMath Workshp in Edinburgh on July 17](http://www.cicm-conference.org/2017/cicm.php?event=openmath).